randoduck/cryptonite_taskphase_isha/PicoCTF/ARMassembler 1.md

 randoduck@DESKTOP-2PM3SNS:~$ aarch64-linux-gnu-gcc -o trail1 ./chall_1.S -static
 randoduck@DESKTOP-2PM3SNS:~$ cat chall_1.S
 ```
-On executing this we get the program in assembly langauge :
+On executing this we get the program in assembly langauge , i have commented all the lines describing thier execution which are crucial for understanding the flow.
 ```bash
         .arch armv8-a # The target architecture ARMv8-A.
         .file   "chall_1.c"